-- Conduct an observation period for at least 5-10 minutes prior to entering an area with high seabird densities. - Although some mortality is natural, especially of juveniles, you should note and report if there are unusually high levels of mortality or birds exhibiting any of the common signs of avian influenza.
+- Conduct an observation period for at least 5-10 minutes prior to entering an area with high seabird or marine mammal densities. - Although some mortality is natural, especially of juveniles, you should note and report if there are unusually high levels of mortality or birds or animals exhibiting any of the common signs of avian influenza.